-To be successful, adopt a flexible roadmap.
-A rigid one with inflexible timelines and updates makes it difficult to adjust to market conditions or users needs as they come up.
+To be successful, adopt a flexible roadmap using agile product management methodology.
+A rigid one with inflexible timelines and updates makes it difficult to adjust to market conditions or user needs as they come up.
 If you have a time management tool and see that users prefer flexibility in how they set up their workflows, you have to make adjustments quickly and roll out and communicate the new feature.

 Product roadmaps are important but allowing flexibility puts you in a better position to cater to the needs of your users and keep up with trends.